OkaVatti/CTF-TOOLS/README.md

 			- `nmap -p- --min-rate -sC -sV {TARGET_IP}`

 - netcat
 	- also known as `nc` within the terminal.
 It is integrated within the *nmap* package.
-More information can be found [here](https://www.computerhope.com/unix/nc.htm) and[there](https://www.geeksforgeeks.org/introduction-to-netcat/).
+More information can be found [here](https://www.computerhope.com/unix/nc.htm) and [there](https://www.geeksforgeeks.org/introduction-to-netcat/).

+- Hashcat
+	- A tool used for password cracking.
+Simply provide a hash, salt, and a list of passwords.

+- John
+	- Also known as *John The Ripper*, it is a toolset that allows a user to crack passwords using many different meathods.

+- Hydra
+	- Hydra is a parallelized login cracker which supports numerous protocols to attack.
+It is very fast and flexible, and new modules are easy to add.
+		- This tool makes it possible for researchers and security consultants to show how easy it would be to gain unauthorized access to a system remotely.
+			- It supports: Cisco AAA, Cisco auth, Cisco enable, CVS, FTP, HTTP(S)-FORM-GET, HTTP(S)-FORM-POST, HTTP(S)-GET, HTTP(S)-HEAD, HTTP-Proxy, ICQ, IMAP, IRC, LDAP, MS-SQL, MySQL, NNTP, Oracle Listener, Oracle SID, PC-Anywhere, PC-NFS, POP3, PostgreSQL, RDP, Rexec, Rlogin, Rsh, SIP, SMB(NT), SMTP, SMTP Enum, SNMP v1+v2+v3, SOCKS5, SSH (v1 and v2), SSHKEY, Subversion, Teamspeak (TS2), Telnet, VMware-Auth, VNC and XMPP.

+- Wordlists
+	- Although I have provided several wordlists for you to uses.
+[Wordlists](https://www.kali.org/tools/wordlists/) contains many more that will be helpful for cracking certain machines and web-apps.

 - Python 3.0
 	- It's truely your best friend.
 If you need to quickly prop up an http server instance that reports back when a form of http connection is made.
 Very useful for when you're trying to confirm whether or not a payload as been successfully uploaded durring your exploitation of a system.